sleevs/ModeloSistemaDistribuidoJ2EE/README.md

 # J2EE Legacy Modernization Lab

-This project demonstrates an incremental modernization journey from a traditional J2EE application running on IBM WebSphere to a hybrid and cloud-native architecture using Spring Boot, API Gateway, Docker and Kubernetes.
+This project demonstrates an incremental modernization journey from a traditional J2EE application to a hybrid and cloud-native architecture using Spring Boot, API Gateway, Docker and Kubernetes.